BOOTH & GREY OF DUNHAM MASSEY

 In 1694, the first Earl died with £50,000 of mortgages.
 The 2nd The Earl needed to marry well and met John Oldbury who had made a fortune in the East India Trade.
 Oldbury had no son but two daughters and was eager to marry them into the aristocracy.
 They were reputed to be worth £40,000 apiece.
 Warrington married Mary Oldbury, but the two were not temperamentally suited.
 She was not very well educated or refined and Warrington was reserved and shy.
 As a consequence, they lived at opposite ends of the house and had one child, a daughter, Mary Booth, who was the apple of her father’s eye.
 He did not want her to lose her money as her mother had done, so had it tied up for her children to inherit.
 Mary Booth married the Earl of Stamford, whose family name was Grey, with a marriage settlement to ensure he got no control of her capital.
 Mary ran her own financial affairs.
 Eventually the Grey family gained the estate through the inheritance of Mary’s son.
 The Grey’s seat was at Enville.

 The following family tree is taken from Ormerod's History of Cheshire and from the National Trust brochure on Dunham Massey.
-Note that there was a marriage connection with the Grey family at the time of the first Baron Delamere.
+Note that there was a marriage connection with the Grey family at the time of the 1st Baron Delamere.

 The 7th Earl of Stamford, highlighted above, succeeded his grandfather at the age of 18.
 The family fortunes had been turned round to the degree that he had an income of £60,000 a year.
 His first wife was Bessy Billage, the daughter of his servant at Cambridge.
 She died young and he then married Kitty Cocks, a circus equestrienne.
 Her brother had been convicted of grevious bodily harm.
 Kitty was beautiful and intelligent but did not go down well with the new Victorian middle-class in Bowden.
 She was also rejected by many of the Cheshire gentry.
 The Earl decided to leave Cheshire, live at Enville, the Grey's family seat and rebuild it.
 No Stamfords lived at Dunham from 1855 to 1905.
 The Earl enjoyed horse racing and moved with the set around the Prince of Wales, later Edward VII.
 In these circles, where the Prince might be entertained for the weekend (not always with his wife), Kitty could act as hostess in a way not possible among the more conservative gentry in Cheshire.
 The Earl knew that the estate would be inherited by his cousins and arranged to leave as much as possible away from them.
 Kitty had a life interest in the estate and her family were to get Enville.
 In the 1850s he had arranged to sell land in the Wilmslow area that was not entailed and this led to the development of the town in the early years of the railway.